After Henry (TV series): DVD releases

 All four series including a 6-disc set of the complete series have been released on DVD in the UK (Region 2).

+The ‘Complete series’ was originally released by Network as a 6 DVD set, but when Network went bankrupt the rights were bought by ‘Old Gold Media’ who re-released the Network set in 2024 with the Network branding removed.
+They also corrected the Network release which states on the cover ‘contains all 30 episodes’ when the series actually consisted of 38 episodes.
+Both sets have the same running-time so the error only seems to have been on the cover of the Network set.

 Stage version

 Encouraged by the success of the transfer from radio to television, in 1991 Simon Brett began writing a stage play version, with intention of both Scales and Sanderson continuing to play their roles, and the option of different actresses to portray Clare.
 The production was planned as a three hander comedy-of-errors across the generation gaps, but the idea was dropped following the death of Sanderson in 1992, with Brett feeling that the part could not be replicated by anyone else.

 Other versions

 A Dutch version of the series, Zonder Ernst (translating as "without Ernst"), was made by NCRV.